zoh01/hostel_app/README.md

 - **Maintenance Requests:** Guests can report issues directly
 - **Staff Assignment:** Assign tasks to specific maintenance staff
 - **In-App Notifications:** Push notifications for important updates

+---

+## 🛠️ My Approach
+### Development Philosophy
+The development of this hostel management application follows industry best practices, focusing on scalability, security, and user experience.
+The architecture is designed to handle both small hostels and large residential facilities with hundreds of rooms.
+### Architecture Pattern
+The app implements a Clean Architecture approach with clear separation between presentation, business logic, and data layers: